tkikawa/optsim/README.md

 - **flat**: Photons are directionally emitted with a divergence angle of flat distribution (v_x, v_y, v_z, phi).
 - **gauss**: Photons are directionally emitted with a divergence angle of Gaussian distribution (v_x, v_y, v_z, phi).

+## 6. Examples
+As examples of input for this optical simulator, several sets of input card file and CAD files for the geometry are prepared in [examples directory](https://github.com/tkikawa/optsim/tree/master/examples).

-## 6. Output ROOT file
+## 7. Output ROOT file

-The output ROOT files have a TTree *tree and branches shown below.
+The output ROOT file has a TTree *tree and branches shown below.
 - **ipos[3]**: Initial position of optical photon (mm).
 [0], [1], [2] for x, y, z.
 - **fpos[3]**: Final position of optical photon (mm).
 [0], [1], [2] for x, y, z.
 - **ivec[3]**: Initial direction of optical photon (mm). ([0], [1], [2] for x, y, z.